gordonwatts/hep-programming-hints/xaod-hints.md

     "BTaggingSelectionTool",
     include_files=["xAODBTaggingEfficiency/BTaggingSelectionTool.h"],
     init_lines=[
+        # Use this line no matter open data or ATLAS data
         'ANA_CHECK(asg::setProperty({tool_name}, "OperatingPoint", "FixedCutBEff_77"));',

-        # Uncomment the next 1 lines if you are running on ATLAS Run 2 or 3 Data
+        # Uncomment the next 1 lines if you are running on ATLAS Run 2 or 3 Data only
         # "ANA_CHECK({tool_name}->initialize());",

-        # Uncomment the next 3 lines if you are running on ATLAS OpenData
+        # Uncomment the next 3 lines if you are running on ATLAS OpenData only
         # 'ANA_CHECK(asg::setProperty({tool_name}, "TaggerName", "DL1dv01"));',
         # 'ANA_CHECK(asg::setProperty({tool_name}, "FlvTagCutDefinitionsFileName", "xAODBTaggingEfficiency/13TeV/2022-22-13TeV-MC20-CDI-2022-07-28_v1.root"));',
         # "ANA_CHECK({tool_name}->initialize());",